BioDynaMo/biodynamo/util/git/pr_checklist.md

         (must be checked by reviewer)
   - [ ] Address all (or at least the vast majority) of the code smells flagged by `SonarCloud`
+  - [ ] New code should not break backward compatibility

 - [ ] **New dependencies**
   - [ ] New dependencies should ideally be optional, e.g. can be turned off with